Heinz Gerischer: Academic career

-Gerischer studied chemistry at the University of Leipzig between 1937 and 1944 with a two-year interruption because of military service.
+Gerischer studied chemistry at Leipzig University between 1937 and 1944 with a two-year interruption because of military service.
 In 1942, he was expelled from the German army because his mother was born Jewish; he was thus found “undeserving to have a part in the great victories of the German Army.”
 The war years were difficult for Gerischer, and his mother committed suicide on the eve of her 65th birthday in 1943.
 His only sister, Ruth (born in 1913), lived underground after escaping from a Gestapo prison and was subsequently killed in an air raid in 1944.

 In Leipzig, Gerischer joined the group of Karl-Friedrich Bonhöffer, a member of a distinguished family, whose members were persecuted and murdered because of their opposition to Nazi ideology.
 Bonhöffer descended from an illustrious chemical lineage of Wilhelm Ostwald (1853–1932) and Walther Hermann Nernst (1864–1941).
 He kindled Gerischer’s interest in electrochemistry, supervising his doctoral work on oscillating reactions on electrode surfaces.
 Gerischer completed his doctoral thesis in 1946.
 Gerischer followed Bonhöffer to Berlin where his Ph.D. supervisor had accepted the directorship of the Institute of Physical Chemistry at the Humboldt University of Berlin.
 There he also became the department head at the Kaiser Wilhelm Institute for Physical Chemistry in Berlin-Dahlem (later the Fritz Haber Institute of the Max Planck Society).
 Gerischer himself was appointed as an “Assistänt”; in 1970 he would return to the Fritz Haber Institute as its director.
 With the Berlin Blockade and the prevailing economic conditions, the post-war research was carried out under extremely difficult conditions.

 Gerischer met his future wife, Renate Gersdorf, at the University of Leipzig where she was doing her diploma work with Conrad Weygand.
 They were married in Berlin in October 1948.
 In 1949 Gerischer moved his young family to Göttingen to join Bonhöffer as a research associate at the newly established Max Planck Institute for Physical Chemistry.
 In Berlin and Göttingen and especially during the period from 1949 to 1955, Gerischer was interested in electrode kinetics and developed instruments and techniques for their study.
 It was he who developed the electronic potentiostat, the most widely used instrument of electrochemists.
 He also monitored fast electrode processes by double potential step and AC modulation.
 This work laid the foundation for a mechanistic interpretation of electrode reactions and had a lasting impact on our understanding of electrode kinetics.
 It was recognized by the newly minted Bodenstein Prize of the Deutsche Bunsen-Gesellschaft, which Gerischer and Klaus Vetter jointly received in 1953.